Happy trails to Dr. Suma Peddi, who has successfully defended her dissertation!

-Welcome to Will Carson and Griffin Betz, who have joined the group as undergraduate researchers!
+Welcome to Kyle Hess and Will Krueger, who have joined the group for the summer as NSF REU students!

 Happy trails to Dr. Kate Bradford, who has successfully defended her dissertation and is moving on to bigger and better things!